January U.S. CPI: A Small Setback For The Immaculate Disinflation

 Risks

-Second, and more fundamentally, economic growth could remain robust and lead to a stickier or even reaccelerating inflation problem.
-This is not our central scenario for 2024 but clearly is in the realm of possibility.
-As hopes of a soft landing for the economy build, we see early signs that CEO confidence is improving, that capital expenditures (CAPEX) intentions are pickup up from low levels, and a decline in interest rates—if sustained—could reinvigorate demand for housing and other interest-sensitive spending items like consumer durables.
+Second, and more fundamentally, economic growth could remain robust and lead to a stickier or even re-accelerating inflation problem.
+This is not our central scenario for 2024, but clearly is in the realm of possibility.
+As hopes of a soft landing for the economy build, we see early signs that CEO confidence is improving, that capital expenditures (CapEx) intentions are picking up from low levels and that a decline in interest rates - if sustained - could reinvigorate demand for housing and other interest-sensitive spending items like consumer durables.
 This is not the economic outlook that we were bullish about in the spring of 2020 with a long runway of non-inflationary growth.
 Stronger growth into capacity constraints comes at the risk of a stickier inflation problem, slower rate cuts, and higher interest rates that could challenge U.S. equity market valuation multiples.

 Markets